Architecture Blueprint // April 2026

 triggers:

-- pattern: "/review"
+- "/review"

-permissions: [Read, Grep, Glob]
+permissions: [Read, Grep, Glob] # read-only = auto-approve

 prompt.md

-# Code Review Skill
+# Code Review

-You are reviewing {{project_name}}.
+You are reviewing changes in **{{project_name}}**.

-- Focus: correctness, security, performance
+- Focus on: correctness, security, performance

 handler.ts